amsclark/smslegaltoolkit/README.md

 Features 7.x-2.10

+* Other Requirements: *

-You will need a Twilio API Key.
+You will need a Twilio API Key. https://www.twilio.com/try-twilio

 You will need a Houston.ai API key. https://houston.ai/about.html